New Vision: History

 Following Uganda's independence in 1962, the government of President Milton Obote retained the Uganda Argus as its official paper.
 After the 1971 coup, the government of Idi Amin renamed the paper the Voice of Uganda.
-When Amin was overthrown in 1979, the succeeding government named it the Uganda Times.
+When Amin was overthrown in 1979, the succeeding government renamed it the Uganda Times.
+The Times suffered an economic collapse in 1985, unable to pay its debts.

-When the National Resistance Movement (NRM) came to power in 1986, the publication was rebranded as the New Vision.
-Throughout its history under various names, the newspaper has consistently served as the official media organ of the government in power.